 "Awesome" doesn't do it justice.

-For you and me it might sound absolutely insane to just forget about being on national TV (hell just attending Jimmy Fallon would be a year highlight for me).
+For you and me it might sound absolutely insane to just forget about being on national TV (just attending Jimmy Fallon would be a highlight for me).
 But in a year filled with firsts, in a year filled with remarkable achievements, a year in which she didn't drop a project but made incredible strides, I think we can forgive Jamla’s own Rapsody for forgetting a moment or two.
-After all, it can be hard to remember everything, especially when your year starts with a life changing call.
+After all, it can be hard to remember everything, especially when your year starts with a life-changing call.

 "It started off with the call from Kendrick, that was I think January 11th and it snowballed from there."